aws-deepracer/aws-deepracer-camera-pkg/README.md

 ## Usage

 The `camera_node` provides the core functionality to combine the camera data from the cameras connected to the USB slots at the front of the AWS DeepRacer vehicle.
-Although the node is built to work with the AWS DeepRacer application, it can be run independently for development, testing, and debugging purposes.
+Although the node is built to work with the AWS DeepRacer application, you can run it independently for development, testing, and debugging purposes.

 ### Run the node